3 Ways to Downgrade macOS Monterey to Big Sur, Catalina or Earlier

 How to Downgrade macOS Using a Bootable Installer

-What if you don't have a Time Machine backup but still want to revert to an earlier version of macOS?
+What if you don't have a Time Machine backup but still want to revert to an earlier macOS?
 Do not worry.
-We'll show you how to install a downgraded macOS by using a bootable installer.
+We'll show you how to install a downgraded macOS using a bootable installer.
 This method is more complicated than the two methods mentioned above.
 To help you understand better, we've divided the steps into 4 main parts.
-Let's have a look now.
+Let's get started.

 Part 1.
 Prepare an External Drive

 You need an external drive of at least 14GB.
-Although macOS is about 12GB in size, you still need some extra space to store data.
-So please make sure that your external drive has enough space.
+Although the macOS installer is about 12GB, you'll still need some extra space to store your data.

 There might be other files in your drive.
-You'll need to format it.
+Let's format it.